Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

     What_Key_B = ["S", "D", "", "G", "H", "J"];
     What_Key_W = ["Z", "X", "C", "V", "B", "N", "M"];
     ```
+    I want to don't hard coding.
+So I made array, and use for loop so draw that alphabets with simple code.
  - To draw particles
     ```
     particleStar = [];